casudo/Kickbase-Insights/README.md

 - Battles: Spieltagsdominator: Fix placements being wrong for people with the same amount of mdWins
 - Change behavior if player has the position number of "0".
 Instead of defaulting that to "1", do smth else
 - Support for multiple leagues via ports (League 1: 5000, League 2: 5001, etc.)
+- Rename "endpoints" to "classes" and put all of them into one file

 **Misc:**
 - Add Postman workspace